We envision an improved quality of life for Barberton residents, now and forever.

 About Our Scholarship Process

-Barberton Community Foundation’s High School Scholarship program was implemented in 1997 to assist Barberton High School graduates reach their educational goals.
-As one of the Foundation’s signature community investment programs, the program recognizes students’ academic achievement and helps propel students toward higher education.
+Barberton Community Foundation’s scholarship program was implemented in 1997 to assist Barberton High School graduates reach their educational goals.

 What Scholarships does Barberton Community Foundation offer?